SYMMKA/sih2020/web/WEB USAGE.md

 #### What is admin function clearance?

  Different levels of hierarchy can be created and assigned to admins.
-These different levels can then be set to limited or extended access to management functions in the library.
+These different levels can then be set to limit or extend access to management functions in the library.
 One such example of a hierarchical admin clearance system is given below:
   <ol>
     <li>Level 1 admin can only ISSUE or RETURN a book</li>
     <li>Level 2 admin can can ADD or REMOVE BOOKS from database along with all the features that level 1